OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 <!--Add list of DC Modifiers-->

 Remember that the gamemaster only modifies the DC, not the character's action checks.
-Players need only deal with bonuses to the action check, never penalties, as those are applied to the DC instead.
+Players need only deal with bonus points to the action check, never penalty points, as those are applied to the DC instead.

 ***Mundane Actions.*** If a target number reaches `DC 0`, the action becomes mundane.
 The gamemaster will make the final determination but, in most cases, will wave the action check entirely as a roll is not necessary to complete the action.